53.5% of you either ‘Never’ (31.6%) or ‘Very Rarely’ (21.9%) use the social media story feature…

 Promoting the competition in your story or running a limited time competition purely in your Insta story, is an amazing way to keep people interested in your story and generate responses.

 Instagram stories disappear after 24 hours.
 Marketers can use this to their advantage by creating FOMO (fear of missing out) around a competition that expires when the post disappears.

 The best competitions give away something of real value to your audience, that could be a product, service or discount.

 The Link Promo

-If you’ve got a new piece of content, offer landing page or a new product, adding a link with the ‘swipe up’ feature can be a great way to utilise your Insta story.
+If you’ve got a new piece of content, offer landing page or a new product, adding a link sticker can be a great way to utilise your Insta story.

-The link promo builds exposure and drives traffic to a desired destination, however this feature is only available to accounts with 10,000+ followers.
+The link promo builds exposure and drives traffic to a desired destination.

 Another option amongst Instagram’s stickers, is ‘Questions’.

 These work really well with video’s calling for your followers to ask a question about something in your industry.

 When you have collected enough questions, answer them in story posts.
 Followers who have asked a question will be a lot more likely to watch the rest of your story.

 Answering questions can help position you as an expert, build social proof and prevent followers exiting your story early.